michael-betz/readTrc/README.md

 # readTrc
-Little Python helper function to read .trc binary files from LeCroy Oscilloscopes
+Little Python helper function to read .trc binary files from LeCroy Oscilloscopes.
+Tested on Python3.

 # Installation
 Just copy the `readTrc.py` file in your python path.